 Northbrae’s fourth minister was Rev. David Sugarbaker, who began as Rev. Jessup’s assistant and continued after his retirement, serving more than 26 years.
 During Rev. Sugarbaker’s term, at least two Jewish congregations held services in Northbrae’s Chapel due to its flexible design; both congregations later bought their own buildings.
 After Rev. Sugarbaker retired, Rev. Don Felt served as interim minister for two years until Rev. Ron Sebring was hired in 2000.
 He served for ten years, during which time his appreciation for Native American spirituality led to the decision to build a “Sacred Hoop” garden behind the chapel.
 A columbarium wall has been started, making the garden a lovely place for remembrance and quiet contemplation.
 A popular “Rite of Passage” program has also been developed for the religious education of our youth.

-After Rev. Sebring’s retirement, Rev. Christy Newton served two years as interim, until Rev. Michael Burch was hired in 2013 as Northbrae’s sixth permanent minister, just in time to participate in the church’s Centennial festivities in 2014.
+In 2014, Northbrae celebrated its Centennial.
 We all look forward to our next hundred years as a spiritual home for anyone from any background, and hope to continue serving as a community resource for the entire area.

 941 The Alameda, Berkeley, CA 94707 -- (510) 526-3805